HAWAIʻI

 Litter size: 5 to 6 piglets

-Home range: 0.11 km to 0.86 km (Hawaii); 0.3 km to 2.1 km
+Home range: 0.11 km to 0.86 km (Hawaiʻi); 0.3 km to 2.1 km

-(New Zealand); 4.6 km to 6.1 km (Mainland US)
+(New Zealand); 4.6 km to 6.1 km (Continental US)

-Diet: Tree ferns, fruits, earthworms, small vertebrates
+Diet: Tree ferns, fruits, earthworms, small to medium vertebrates

 2